ameba23/metadb-core/README.md

 metadb aims to be transport agnostic - the focus of the project is on providing a metadata index - actual transfer of the files can be done by whichever protocol you choose: IPFS, DAT, Bittorrent, SCP, etc. This implementation contains a way to serve files as DAT archives, but any information can be included in a response to a request for a file, making it easy to plug in different transport mechanisms.

+It also aims to be extendible - arbitrary data can be published about files, which might include comments, reviews, 'stars', or links to web resources such as wikipedia, discogs, imdb, etc.

 Based on an older unfinished python project, [meta-database](https://github.com/ameba23/meta-database) Could be used to build a distributed db of media file metadata.